 “Why doesn’t my video look as exciting and fun on film as when I’m doing it?”
 Believe us.
 We’ve asked ourselves this question a few times.

 The truth is that creating an action video is all about controlling the perception of movement in your film.
-While it may seem contradictory, one main mechanism for increasing tension and intensity is about mixing “slowness” into your action film.
+Although it may seem contradictory, one main mechanism for increasing tension and intensity is about mixing “slowness” into your action film.
 The basic rule of thumb is: the more varied your footage is, the more dynamic your end product will be.

 Vary your scenes’ subject matter